twofold-rsc/twofold/sites/website/app/pages/docs/guides/styling.md

 ## Tailwind CSS V4

-New Twofold apps are automatically set up with Tailwind CSS v4, currently in beta.
-You can find the v4 documentation [here](https://tailwindcss.com/docs/v4-beta).
+New Twofold apps are automatically set up to use Tailwind CSS v4.

 Edit the `app/pages/global.css` file if you need to customize Tailwind, add plugins, or change the configuration in any way.